v2020/code-challenge/README.md

 # UI Code challenge
 The goals of this challenge are to produce a small python flask app for the attached mock-up.
 There is also some dummy data provided that needs to be rendered into these views.

+# Short summary
+This is the first draft for the project.
+A lot still needs to be done.
+You can check [todo section](#todo-1-st-version) to see following steps.

 # Table of Contents
  - [Info](#info)